gardnerjack/TextAdventureEngine-Python/README.md

 ### Templates

-Two text files are used the craft the base game: *items.txt*, *locations.txt*.
+Two text files are used the craft the base game: *objects.txt*, *locations.txt*.
 They all follow a similar format of listing fields with specific items separated by "--".

 **Example Location (locations.txt):**
 name: mine
 description: A boring mine, with some rocks and stuff.
 The mine continues to the west.
-items: rock, big rock, stuff
+objects: rock, big rock, stuff
 destinations: "deeper into the mine"[west]

-**Example Tool (items.txt):**
+**Example Tool (objects.txt):**
 name: pickaxe
 type: tool
 description: a worn down pickaxe with a rusted iron head and wooden handle.
 attributes: mining

-**Example Object (items.txt):**
+**Example Item (objects.txt):**
 name: rock
-type: object
+type: item
 description: A large boulder with mineral veins running through it.
 attributes: mining
 yield: coal

-### Item Attributes and Yields
+### Object Attributes and Yields

-Items with the same attributes can interact.
+Objects with the same attributes can interact.
 For example, giving both a pickaxe and a rock the attribute 'mining' means that the pickaxe can be used on the rock with the command "use pickaxe on rock".
 Furthermore, if the rock is given a yield such as coal, the player will have coal added to their inventory after using the pickaxe on the rock, and the player will no longer be able to mine the rock.

 ## TODO: